 UC Davis Plant Transformation Facility has previously developed a method for genetically modifying 101-14 and 1103; two important grape rootstocks for the California grape industry.
 This technology allows researchers to introduce genes useful in combating Pierce's disease into the rootstocks of grape and allows researchers to test whether a modified rootstock is capable of conferring resistance to the grafted scion.
 If rootstock-mediated resistant strategies are to be successfully deployed throughout California, additional rootstocks will need to be modified in order to adequately address the rootstock requirements of the diverse wine growing regions in the State of California.
-To that end, we plated anthers from grape rootstocks 3309c, 140Ru (clone 01), Freedom (clone 1), GRN 1(clone 1.1), Harmony, MGT 420A (clone 04), and 110R 110 (clone 01), Salt Creek as well as scion genotypes Cabernet Sauvignon (clone 07 and 08), Chardonnay (clone 04), Merlot (clone 03) and French Colombard (clone 04) in order to produce somatic embryos.
-Embryogenic cultures was generated from anther filaments for 140Ru, Freedom, GRN1, Harmony, MGT 420A, 110R, Cabernet sauvignon, Chardonnay, French Colombard, and Merlot.
+To that end, we plated anthers from grape rootstocks 1103P, 110R (clone 01), 101-14, 140Ru (clone 01), 3309C (clone 05), Freedom (clone 01), GRN1, Harmony, MGT 420A (clone 04), Salt Creek (clone 08), and scion genotypes Cabernet Sauvignon (clone 07), Chardonnay (clone 04), French Colombard (clone 04), Merlot (clone 3), Pinot Noir (clone 2A), and Zinfandel (clone 01A) in order to produce somatic embryos.
+Embryogenic cultures were successfully generated from anther filaments for 1103P, 110R, 101-14, 140Ru, Freedom, GRN1, Harmony, MGT 420A, Cabernet sauvignon, Chardonnay, French Colombard, Merlot, and Pinot noir.
 In addition, we have successfully established suspension and stored embryo cultures for these grape genotypes.
+We were able to regenerated non-transgenic plants from embryos for nearly all the tested genotypes.
+The only genotypes that we were unsuccessful generating somatic embryos for were 3309c, Salt Creek and Zinfandel.
 Transformation experiments using DsRed were initiated using stored embryo cultures in order to access the utility of our existing transformation technologies in transforming these genotypes.
-We have successfully generated transgenic plants for 1103, 101-14, MGT 420A, 110R, Freedom, and French Colombard.
-DsRed embryos have been generated at varying frequencies for 140 Ru, GRIN, Harmony and Merlot.
-Acclimatization of transgenic grape plantlets to soil has been problematic and we have invested considerable effort trying to rectify this problem.
-By modifying the soil mixture, reducing the size of the rooted plant at time of acclimatization and modifying the plant's root architecture, survival rates of plants transferred to soil is now approximately 90 percent.
-To date we have generated over 600 transgenic grape lines for PD researchers.
+We have successfully generated transgenic plants for 1103, 110R, 101-14, Freedom, MGT 420A and French Colombard.
+DsRed embryos have been generated at varying frequencies for 140 Ru, GRN1, Harmony and Merlot but we were unable to regenerate whole plants from these transgenic embryos.
+We were able to produce a very limited number of transgenic plants for Chardonnay.
+Acclimatization of transgenic grape plantlets to soil has been problematic in the past and we have invested considerable effort trying to rectify this problem.
+By modifying the soil mixture, reducing the size of the rooted plant at the time of acclimatization and modifying the plant's root architecture, survival rates of plants transferred to soil is now approximately 90 percent.
+To date we have generated over 650 transgenic grape lines for PD researchers.